jlmeredith/ytdatahub/README.md

 # YTDataHub
+***Development Note:  This entire application is 100% "vibe" or agentically coded.
+I developed the specification and have modified it along the way, but 100% of the code is NOT written by me.
+This has been a thought and learning exercise in understanding how to make agentic coding tools do what I want through simple language.
+It is actually really great and I hope otherse find it useful once I get to v1.

+The latest code push has the collection system mapping all Youtube public API details to a local database for personal analytics.
+The idea behind the project is to create a local system that I can use to surface relevant content.
+Think advanced Youtube search but taylored to your subscription list.  ***

 > **Development Status**: This project is under active development as of May 2025.
 While most of the core functionality is working, some features may be experimental.
 A stable release version (1.0) is planned for June 2025.